RadekBuczkowski/random_image_browser/README.md

 The compiled version of the application is available as a ClickOnce installation [at this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/ClickOnce/Publish.html).

-Please note that the installation does not have certificates attached so you have to ignore all warnings about an untrusted provider.
+ClickOnce gives you automatic updates when starting the application.
+Please note that the ClickOnce installation does not have certificates attached
+(the cost for a certificate is 300$ per year) so you have to ignore all warnings about an untrusted provider.

+The compiled version of the application is also available as a tar.gz file and can be downloaded [from this link](https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/publish/RandomImageBrowser.tar.gz).

+## Performance

+The application uses the graphic card extensively.
+If you want to improve performance and smoothness, close other application using the graphic card, especially Web browsers.
+When the application becomes less fluid, you can always press F4 to restart (it keeps the state of the images unchanged) and remedy the problem.
+There is also an option to automatically restart after viewing a certain number of images.

 ### Screen-shots